-The law requires subjects (legal entities and private individuals carrying out business activities), who introduce packaging or packaged products onto the market or into circulation, i.e. import packaging to, fill or sell packaging in the Czech Republic to recover waste from packaging.
+The law requires subjects (legal entities and private individuals carrying out business activities), who place packaging on the market or into circulation, i.e. import packaging to, fill or sell packaging in the Czech Republic to take-back and recovery of packaging waste.

 Packaging is defined as any product made from material of any character, which is intended for holding, protecting, manipulating, delivering or presenting products intended for consumers (citizens) or for another end user.

 1. To ensure recovery of packaging waste (Section 10 and 12)

 - Take-back – Collection of used packaging from consumers in the Czech Republic for the purpose of reuse, recovery or removal of packaging waste.

 - Recovery – Ensure that packaging waste placed on the market or into circulation is recovered to the degree determined in appendix no. 3 of the Act.

 2. Littering – Reimbursement of the costs for cleaning up packaging waste (Section 10a)